Q1CHENL/lumid/README.md

 ## Known Issues

-Title bar color does not change along with system theme.
+- Title bar color does not change along with system theme.

+- Following errors may occur due to Fedora kernel (above 6.0.18) compatibility:
+`QObject::connect: No such signal QPlatformNativeInterface::systemTrayWindowChanged(QScreen*)`

+- Following errors may occur due to Nvidia Driver compatibility: `QxtGlobalShortcut failed to register: "F5" QxtGlobalShortcut failed to register: "F6"` <br /> You may also see "Night Light Unavailable", "This could be the result of the graphics driver being used, or the desktop being used remotely" in System Display Setting.